-HUMAN RESOURCE INFORMATION SYSTEM AND ACCOUNTING

-Pre requisites: Basic knowledge on Human Resource Management Contact Hours: 42L

-Course Coordinator: Dr. Pallavi B
+HUMAN RESOURCE INFORMATION SYSTEM AND ACCOUNTING Course Code: MBA223H5 Credits: 3:0:0 Prerequisite: Basic knowledge on Human Resource Management Contact Hours: 42L Course Coordinator: Dr. Pallavi B

 - To introduce the concepts of Human Resources Information System. - To gain knowledge on the application of HRIS in organizations. - To enable the students to know the HRIS process of adopted in Organizations. - To develop knowledge of capturing Human resource data and enhance security of data captures. - To discuss cases on HRIS and apply concepts studies into practical business situations.